Tom Hulce

 Thomas Edward Hulce (/'hʊls/; born December 6, 1953) is an American actor and theatre producer.
 He is best known for his portrayal of Wolfgang Amadeus Mozart in the Academy Award-winning film Amadeus (1984), as well as the roles of Larry "Pinto" Kroger in Animal House (1978), Larry Buckman in Parenthood (1989), and Quasimodo in Disney's animated film The Hunchback of Notre Dame (1996).
-Awards include an Emmy Award for The Heidi Chronicles, a Tony Award for Spring Awakening, an Academy Award nomination for Best Actor for Amadeus, and four Golden Globe nominations.
+Hulce's awards include an Emmy Award for The Heidi Chronicles, a 2007 Tony Award for Best Musical as a lead producer for Spring Awakening, an Academy Award nomination for Best Actor for Amadeus, and four Golden Globe nominations.

-He retired from acting in the mid-1990s to focus on stage directing and producing.
-In 2007, he won the Tony Award for Best Musical as a lead producer of Spring Awakening.

 Early life

-Thomas Edward Hulce was born on December 6, 1953 in Detroit, Michigan (some sources incorrectly cite his birthplace as Whitewater, Wisconsin).
+Thomas Edward Hulce was born on December 6, 1953, in Detroit, Michigan.
 The youngest of four children, he was raised in Plymouth, Michigan.
-His mother, the former Joanna Winkleman, sang briefly with Phil Spitalny's All-Girl Orchestra, and his father, Raymond Albert Hulce, worked for the Ford Motor Company.
+His mother, Joanna Winkleman, sang briefly with Phil Spitalny's All-Girl Orchestra, and his father, Raymond Albert Hulce, worked for the Ford Motor Company.
 As a child, he wanted to be a singer, but he switched to acting after his voice changed in his teenage years.
-He left home at the age of 15 and attended Interlochen Arts Academy and the North Carolina School of the Arts, leaving a year before finishing his BFA.
-He graduated with a BA from Beloit College in Wisconsin.
+He left home at the age of 15 and attended Interlochen Arts Academy.
+He then attended Beloit College, earning a BA.
+He later attended the North Carolina School of the Arts, leaving a year before finishing his BFA.